136 Nantwich Road

 I am also an Anxiety UK Approved Therapist providing therapeutic support to the charity’s members and partner beneficiaries.
 I am subject to Anxiety UK’s regular monitoring of my professional qualifications, supervision, continual professional development, insurance and professional body membership in addition to complying with the ethical framework and professional standards set down by my registered governing body.

 I offer flexible appointments during the day and evening to fit round your other commitments.
-I can usually see you within a week of you making contact.
-I counsel in Crewe and Alsager, in pleasant private counselling rooms.
-The Alsager room has level access, the Crewe room is on the first floor.
+I can usually see you within a week of you making contact, at 136 Nantwich Road Crewe, in a pleasant private counselling room on the first floor.
+The railway station is less than 10 minutes walk, and buses stop nearby.

 I mainly work indoors but if you like, we can talk outside.
 Whether it's sitting outdoors, a gentle stroll or a brisk walk, being outside can be very therapeutic in itself.